All Episodes

 Give me something that's in the ballpark.

-Um the FBI director, the president has a right to fire him.
+The FBI director, the president has a right to fire him.

-I'm a little annoyed with Trump if you want to be annoyed with him.
+I'm a little annoyed with Trump.

-Um there are plenty of reasons to be annoyed with him.
+There are plenty of reasons to be annoyed with him.

-So twice Comey came out to help Hillary and Once he came out against her, which Democrats have been hanging their hat on.
+So twice Comey came out to help Hillary and once he came out against her, which Democrats have been hanging their hat on.

 But there are plenty of reasons to fire this guy.

-Um so go ahead and do it and just claim credit and don't say it was Sessions and Rosenstein.
+So go ahead and do it and just claim credit and don't say it was Sessions and Rosenstein.

-But that's a pretty minor complaint compared to the total absolute hysteria in the media right now.
+But that's a pretty minor complaint compared to the total, absolute hysteria in the media right now.

 Okay, but I'm saying the FBI failures.

-Omar Mateen was one hundred percent.
+Omar Mateen was 100% Comey.

-That was the pulse nightclub in Orlando, yeah.
+That was the Pulse Nightclub in Orlando.

 He's an utter incompetent.

-But what if he hadn't what if he didn't know that?
+What if he didn't know that?

 Is he never allowed to fire the FBI director because he can never find out whether he's being personally investigated?

-Well, I think the thing that we've got to ask ourselves here is okay, the one law that we know was broken was against General Michael Flynn as he was incidentally surveilled en masse, and of course the illegal felony committed against the espionage act when they leaked the information.
+Well, I think the thing that we've got to ask ourselves here is, okay, the one law that we know was broken was against General Michael Flynn as he was incidentally surveilled en masse.

-The other crimes we know that were committed were by Hillary Clinton, you know, the fact that he gives a 13 minute monologue defining why she should be indicted and basically using the exact legal terminology of gross negligence by talking about recklessness on her part.
+You know, the fact that he gives a 13-minute monologue defining why she should be indicted and basically using the exact legal terminology of gross negligence by talking about recklessness on her part.

-So, and then he comes up with no explanation for that, and nobody would ever in good conscience bring this to trial.
+And nobody would ever in good conscience bring this to trial.

 Now, these are not felonies.